 - Add grated zucchini, sliced red onion and ¼ teaspoon salt into a bowl and toss to combine.
 Leave aside for 10 minutes.

-- Flatten lightly with spatula to about ½ inch thick (I like to adjust the edges, to get a more even sized fritter).
-Cook for 3 to 4 minutes until underside is deep golden (adjust heat if browning too quickly).
+- Cook for 3 to 4 minutes until underside is deep golden (adjust heat if browning too quickly).
 Flip and cook the other side for about 3 minutes.
-Transfer to a plate and repeat with remaining batter.Pro tip: Handle with a gentle hand!
-Flip gently because this zucchini fritter recipe has no flour, breadcrumbs or cornstarch to help it bind.
+Transfer to a plate. 👉 Wait for the fritters to develop a deep golden crust on the bottom before turning.
+If you flip it too soon, then it might begin to break.
+The crust helps to hold it together.Pro tip: Handle with a gentle hand!
+Flip gently because this zucchini fritter recipe has no binding ingredients like flour, breadcrumbs or cornstarch.

 - Serve with marinara sauce, ketchup, sriracha, yogurt sauce, dollop of yoghurt or sour cream.